Midway Atoll: Pollution

 Midway Atoll, in common with all the Hawaiian Islands, receives substantial amounts of marine debris from the Great Pacific Garbage Patch.
-Consisting of 90 percent plastic, this debris accumulates on the beaches of Midway.
-This garbage represents a hazard to the bird population of the island.
-Every year 20 tons of plastic debris washes up on Midway, with 5 tons of that debris being fed to Albatross chicks.
+Consisting of 90 percent plastic, approximately 20 tons of this debris accumulates on the beaches of Midway every year.
+The garbage is hazardous to the island's bird population: approximately 5 tons of debris is fed to albatross chicks by their parents, but the parents often collect the debris while they are out at sea.
 The U.S. Fish and Wildlife Service estimates at least 100 lb of plastic washes up every week.

-Of the 1.5 million Laysan Albatrosses that inhabit Midway, nearly all are found to have plastic in their digestive system.
+Of the 1.5 million Laysan albatrosses that inhabit Midway during the winter breeding season, nearly all are found to have plastic in their digestive system.
 Approximately one-third of the chicks die.
 These deaths are attributed to the albatrosses confusing brightly colored plastic with marine animals (such as squid and fish) for food.
-Recent results suggest that oceanic plastic develops a chemical signature that is normally used by seabirds to locate food items.
+Recent results suggest that oceanic plastic develops a chemical olfactory signature that is normally used by seabirds to locate food items.

 Because albatross chicks do not develop the reflex to regurgitate until they are four months old, they cannot expel the plastic pieces.
 Albatrosses are not the only species to suffer from the plastic pollution; sea turtles and monk seals also consume the debris.
-A variety of plastic items wash upon the shores, from cigarette lighters to toothbrushes and toys.
-An albatross on Midway can have up to 50 percent of its intestinal tract filled with plastic.
+Various plastic items wash upon the shores, from cigarette lighters to toothbrushes and toys.
+An albatross living on Midway can have up to 50 percent of its intestinal tract filled with plastic.

 Transportation

 The usual method of reaching Sand Island, Midway Atoll's only populated island, is on chartered aircraft landing at Sand Island's Henderson Field, which also functions as an emergency diversion point runway for transpacific flights.
+An example of this occurring was in 2011, where Delta Air Lines Flight 277, a Boeing 747-400 traveling from Honolulu to Osaka made an emergency landing at Henderson Field due to a cracked windshield.
+The US National Wildlife Refuge employees working on the atoll assisted the landing and cared for the nearly 380 passengers and crew for eight hours until a backup plane arrived.
+No injuries were reported.